versionpress/versionpress/docs/content/en/01-getting-started/01-concepts.md

-# Basic Concepts
+# Basic Concepts #

 This page is an overview of how VersionPress works and what it provides.

-## Version control
+## Version control ##

 Basically, what VersionPress brings to the world of WordPress sites is a true version control.
 This means that VersionPress tracks all the changes that happen to a site and offers the chance to undo them or roll back to some previous state of the site.

+Once you have all the changes tracked, many nice and useful things are suddenly possible.
+For instance, VersionPress can sync two versions of a site, for example local development version and the production version, while automatically taking care of what would normally become sync conflict.
+Team work is possible.
+Selective undos are possible.
+Having proper version control in place is simply tremendously useful.

+## Performance considerations ##

+VersionPress generally consumes server resources only after some change has occurred on the web site while for read-only requests, it adds no overhead at all (WordPress fetches the data like if there was no VersionPress).
+If you have a site that is very write-heavy then VersionPress might not be a good fit but for most websites out there where 99% of web requests are read-only, VersionPress will work just fine.

-## Terms used
+## Terms used ##

 VersionPress uses some terms that might need explanation.
 If you are ever confused about their exact meaning please consult the list below: